-If you’re like me, you enjoy using your RV throughout the year including in winter when there are many activities to enjoy.
+If you’re like me, you enjoy using your RV throughout the year, including winter when there are many activities to enjoy.
 However, more often than not, electrical hook-ups in a campground aren’t available when winter camping.
 This leaves your batteries to power your off-season adventure.

 Preparing for winter camping takes a bit of thought, especially when it comes to figuring out how to power up everything you need.
 In the instance where you only have one house battery, forget about winter camping (if a electrical hook-up is not available).
 As a result, you won’t have enough reserve capacity to keep the systems in your RV operating.

-- Never let your batteries discharge below 50 percent of the rated capacity.
+- Never let your batteries discharge below 50% of the rated capacity.
 If you do, recharge them.
-If you let them discharge to lower than 20 percent capacity, they will never charge to full capacity again.
+If you let them discharge to lower than 20% capacity, they’ll never charge to full capacity again.

 - You can charge them via your tow vehicle or alternator on your motor.
 This is typically the least efficient, but it is an option.